 Does it sound familiar to you now?
 Do you use this regularly in your life?
 Still didn't get it.
 Let me explain.
 We do play with option in our life regularly.
 For example we buy health insurance and pay a regular premium.
 In case of any illness, insurance company pays the bill irrespective of the amount.
 In such case, you are buyer of the option, insurance company is the seller and takes all the risk.

 Basic Terminology involved in options trading

-3.Option Expiry date.
-It is the date up to which option contract Any time within options contract period buyer
+3.Option Expiry date - It is the date up to which option contract Any time within options contract period buyer can exercise option.

 4.Option exercise- It is the step in option trading when buyer actually buys the security at the strike price.
 Buyer can buy on or before option expiry date.